How Much Food To Feed A Dog - A Puppy To Adult Canine Feeding Guide

 Small breed dogs have a fast metabolism and need a diet that’s slightly high in calories.
 On top of that, small dogs have significantly smaller jaws and their kibble should fit their mouths.
 Just imagine having to eat food the size of a brussels sprout, all in one bite!
 That’s how a small dog feels when you offer “regular” kibble.

 Large and small dog breeds have different metabolism and need specific food adapted to their energy needs.

 On the other hand, large breed dogs tend to have joint issues and are more prone to bloat.
 As such, they need food with extra supplements (like glucosamine) and specific calcium levels.
-Large dog food is a little less energy dense than small-dog food, to fit the slower metabolism of large and giant breeds.
+Large dog breed food is a little less energy dense than small breed dog food, to fit the slower metabolism of large and giant breeds.

 PRO TIP: Large breed puppies need to grow slowly to avoid calcium deficiency and ensure their joints stay strong as adults.
 When in doubt, it’s better to slightly underfeed a giant-breed puppy than offer too much food too soon.
 Talk to your veterinarian to adjust your puppy’s feeding schedule as needed.